History (HIS) - Courses

 HIS 322 Cr.3

-An investigation into historical changes marking K-12 public education in the United States beginning with the legacy of Puritan culture and colonial antecedents and concluding with historical perspectives on the nature of public schooling and the role of the federal government in education policy, in the twentieth century as well as the current age.
-Among the other major topics addressed are the purposes of schooling, the ideas of major education reformers, ongoing struggles over school curriculum, religion and public education, the origins of standardized testing, and the emergence of teacher unions.
-Prerequisite: HIS 101 or HIS 102.
-Offered Occasionally.
+An investigation into historical changes marking K-12 public education in the United States beginning with the legacy of Puritan culture and colonial antecedents, and concluding with historical perspectives on the nature of public schooling and the role of the federal government in education policy today.
+Particular attention will be paid toward Wisconsin's system of public education as a reflection of state history, as well as local and national trends.
+Among the other major topics addressed are: the purposes of schooling, the ideas of major educational reformers, struggles over school curriculum, religion and public education, the origins of standardized testing, the emergence of teacher unions, urban and rural school challenges, and school privatization.
+Offered Spring - Odd Numbered Years.

 HIS 323 Cr.3